Food hygiene rating scheme

 We notify each premises of their rating in writing within 14 days of an inspection.
 Businesses can appeal and have a 'right to reply' to give their view on their food hygiene rating.
 Businesses can also request a re-visit and a re-score if they have made the necessary improvements.

-If you are a food business operator and want to find out more about this process then please go to our Food Hygiene Rating Scheme Safeguards for businesses page.
+If you are a food business operator and want to find out more about this process then please go to Food Hygiene Rating Scheme Safeguards for Businesses (PDF 149KB)

 If you have any queries about the national food hygiene ratings scheme then please follow the links above.
 If you feel your question is still unanswered please contact our Food Safety Team on (01273) 294416 or email email@example.com.